You Are Eligible for a No-Fee Passport Book Only If:

 - Peace Corps: Contact your travel office.

 - Department of State Personnel: Contact your Bureau Executive Office or Personnel Technician.

 Applying for and Traveling with a No-Fee Passport Book

 - Official and Diplomatic passport books are no-fee passport books.

-- There are no no-fee passport cards, no-fee passports are only issued in book form.
+- No-fee passports are only issued in book form.
+There are no no-fee passport cards.

 - You may use your no-fee passport book only when traveling overseas in discharge of your official duties.

-- For personal travel, you must to use a regular fee passport book or card.
+- For personal travel, you must use a regular fee passport book or card.

 - You may have both a valid regular passport book and a valid no-fee passport book at the same time.